lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 \end{tablenotes}

 \end{threeparttable}

+![Binning quality control in Anvi'o [@Eren2015] of various binning methods.
+The quality of bins was assessed as completeness (dark green) and redundancy (red) by scoring SCMGs.
+Bin quality was assessed for all bins of all metagenome assemblies (horizontal panels), comparing two automated binning methods (Metabat2 and Concoct) and the manual method described here (Manual; vertical panels).
+Numbers in the panels show the total number of bins created by a particular method for a particular assembly (black) and those bins passing QC criteria of completeness above 90% and redundancy below 10% (Dark green).
+Grey lines in the figure also indicate these thresholds.
+Similar statistics were generated with CheckM [@Parks2015], utilising a different set of SCMGs.
+See +@fig:fig3_binning_QC_checkm](source/figures/fig3_binning_QC_anvio.pdf ){#fig:fig3_binning_QC_anvio}

 Next, we assessed bin taxonomy and used successful taxonomic classification as a quality metric.
 Bins were processed with CAT [@VonMeijenfeldt2019] mode for bins: BAT.